AndreyNautilus/AndreyNautilus.github.io/content/posts/0-areas-on-hex-grid/index.md

 A better approach is to use "best candidate" algorithm:

 - for each point generate N candidates;
-- select the candidate the maximazes the minimum distance to already generated points;
+- select the candidate that maximazes the minimum distance to already generated points;

-This will give points which are quite distant from each other.
+This will give points which are distant from each other.

 ## References